boulderdsa/boulderdsa.github.io/resources.md

 As specified in our [bylaws]({% link resources/bylaws-updated.md %}), the chapter is led by the following elected officers, who can be contacted by [email][email-officers].

-* Co-Chairs: Jacquie Richardson and William McGrew
+* Co-Chairs: Carl Perez
-* Communications Facilitator: David Jackson
+* Communications Facilitator: Jacquie Richardson
-* Treasurer: Eric Coombs Esmail
+* Treasurer: Will McGrew
 * Agitprop and Media Organizer: Dylan Satterfield
-* Left Unity Organizer: Katherine Breen

 ## Working group resources